A study of natural frequencies in a dynamic corona-disk system: Results

 \subsection{Constant mass accretion rate}

-To better understand the properties of the dynamic corona-disk system under study, we first solve\footnote{We use an implicit multi-step method based on a backward differentiation formula for a system of stiff equations.} Eqs.~(\ref{eq:e-norm})-(\ref{eq:corona-norm}) assuming that both energy densities are initially very small [i.e., $\tilde{u}_{\rm e/h}(\tilde{t}=0)=10^{-10}$] and that the mass accretion rate remains constant.
-Motivated by observations of accreting systems in the hard state, where the emission is dominated by the hard component, we use $f=0.999$.
-We verified that our results are not sensitive to the exact value of $f$ as long as this is close to unity (for more details, see later in this section).
-In what follows we set $\xi=3$ and $r_{\rm d}=10$, unless otherwise stated.
+To better understand the properties of the dynamic corona-disk system under study, we first solved\footnote{We used an implicit multistep method based on a backward differentiation formula for a system of stiff equations.} Eqs.~(\ref{eq:e-norm})-(\ref{eq:corona-norm}), assuming that both energy densities are initially very small, namely $\tilde{u}_{\rm e/h}(\tilde{t}=0)=10^{-10}$, and that the mass accretion rate remains constant.
+Motivated by observations of accreting systems in the hard state, where the emission is dominated by the hard component, we used $f=0.999$.
+We verified that our results are not sensitive to the exact value of $f$ as long as it is close to unity (for more details, see later in this section).
+In what follows, we set $\xi=3$ and $r_{\rm d}=10$, unless otherwise stated.